ZeJackOfSpades/POO_DS1/README.md

 # Create a binary
 1. Run the command `make` after clonning or downloading the repository
 2. To execute the binary : `./bin/test-smart-wc.jack`

+# Copyright

+Thanks to @unice-etu-gom for helping me on travis topic